-The main reason for this change is rapidly advancing technology.
+One of the main reasons for this change is rapidly advancing technology and the work life balance that comes from a hybrid or remote work environment.
 Newer and smarter tools now allow us to do the same job from wherever we are – at home, office, travelling, etc. With these remote work tools, we can essentially stay connected with our clients, colleagues and prospects, manage our projects and collaborate easily across multiple time zones.

 Remember, the right combination of remote working tools can bring two distinct benefits for your business – they help your team stay motivated and they help you increase productivity.

-In this post, we’ll list and explain 8 tools for various purposes including file sharing, project management, collaboration, etc.
+In this post, we’ll list and explain 11 tools for various purposes including file sharing, project management, collaboration, remote hiring, etc.

 1 – Slack

 You really can’t talk about communication tools and not mention Slack.